 Introduction

 Heat Exchangers are widely used equipment’s in the chemical, petrochemical and refinery type of plant.
-The control of heat within plant operation is done by direct heat application in a furnace, or by heat exchange in shell and tube exchanger plate heat exchanger.
+The control of heat within a plant operation is done by direct heat application in a furnace, or by heat exchange in a shell and tube exchanger / plate heat exchanger.
 Types of heat exchanger may be Shell and Tube, Aircooled (Fin-Fan), Plate type or Coil type(spiral).

 Various process duties of heat exchanger have an effect on the layout aspects viz.